-1. Seniors will benefit by getting access to Polish YouTube sessions run by professional physiotherapists encouraging gentle movement, and gaining confidence and balance:

-2. Participants will be able to do exercises when sitting or standing.

-3. instructions will be conducted in the Polish language.

-4. Purchasing the mesh will improve internet connections, which at the moment is unreliable.
+- 1. Seniors will benefit by getting access to Polish YouTube sessions run by professional physiotherapists encouraging gentle movement, and gaining confidence and balance: - 2.
+Participants will be able to do exercises when sitting or standing. - 3. instructions will be conducted in the Polish language. - 4.
+Purchasing the mesh will improve internet connections, which at the moment is unreliable.

 How many people who identify as volunteers (inc committee members) are currently involved in keeping your group / organisation active?
-30 Must be a number

-How many people will directly benefit from or participate in your project / activity? \
+How many people will directly benefit from or participate in your project / activity?

-120

-Must be a number